 What is the use of a Company Seal?

 The powers and duties of the secretary depend on the size and nature of the company and the personal contractual arrangements that it makes with him/her.
-A Company Secretary has the power to countersign instruments to which the Company Seal has been affixed.
+A Company Secretary has the power to countersign instruments to which the Common Seal has been affixed.

 However, the SPECIAL ISSUE Kenya Gazette Supplement No. 26 (Acts No. 1) that was published on 20 March 2020 is amended by the deletion of the words “under its common seal” in Section 35 which relates to Company Contracts and Section 495 of the Companies Act, 2015 is amended by deleting the words “under the common seal of the company” and substituting the words “duly executed in accordance with section 37” which relates to Share certificates issued.